michal-minarik/naser/README.md

 # Customize localization

 Because your SFDC might talk in different language you must set up your localization settings correctly in the config.json file.
-There are two main point where the automation typically fails.
+There are two main points where the automation typically fails.

 **Date format**